 Rachel Cooper is responsible for strategic planning, account engagement, team management, and project execution.
 She manages and oversees the market research studies conducted at E Source and works collaboratively across the research department to publish data and findings, with one goal in mind: to help E Source members better understand and interact with their own customers.
-Rachel brings 20 years of market research experience to E Source, previously having managed omnibus resident and policy surveys for local governments throughout the US.
+Rachel has led the development of successful and groundbreaking software, data analytics, and market research products during her 12 years with E Source.
+And she brings more than 20 years of market research experience to E Source, previously having managed omnibus resident and policy surveys for local governments throughout the US.
 She earned a BA in sociology from South Dakota State University and an MA in clinical sociology from the University of Northern Colorado.
-She also holds a Professional Researcher Certification (PRC) from the Professional Researcher Certification Board for the Insights Association.
+She also holds an Insights Professional Certification (IPC) from the Insights Professional Certification Board for the Insights Association.

 Content by this author